Patient getting ready for breast MRI scan with doctor support

 Choosing between a mammogram and breast ultrasound can feel confusing, especially when symptoms or risk factors are involved.
 Each test serves a different purpose, and picking the right one can impact early detection and peace of mind.
 This quick comparison helps you see which option fits your situation, whether for screening or diagnosis.
 Read on to make the right choice with confidence.

-What is a Mammography
+What is a Mammography?

-A mammogram is a low dose X ray test used for breast cancer screening.
+A mammogram is a low-dose X-ray test used for breast cancer screening.
 It helps detect small changes in breast tissue, even before symptoms appear.
 This makes it one of the most effective tools for early breast cancer detection and routine health screening for women above 40.

 This test can identify microcalcifications and early tumors that cannot be felt physically.
 Doctors recommend mammogram screening at regular intervals, especially for those with higher risk.
 It plays a key role in reducing late stage diagnosis and improving treatment success rates.